 - Stop chewing gum, sucking on hard candy, and drinking through straws.
 These habits are all known to increase the amount of air you swallow.

 - Get a sleep study.
-Some people experience severe gassiness because they swallow a significant amount of air while sleeping.
+Some people experience severe gassiness because they swallow significant air while sleeping.
 If you’re known to snore, this is a possibility worth considering.

 - Stop eating artificial sweeteners.
 Sweeteners like sorbitol, mannitol, and xylitol sometimes cause bloating and gassiness.
 Reducing your intake can reduce the severity of your gassiness.